CALMS for DevOps and Databases

 When you include the database in continuous integration, the process is much simpler.
 Application code and database code follow the same release process, time market for new features is accelerated and database code quality is greatly improved.

 You may have heard of Lean Manufacturing or Lean Startups.
-Lean principles originated with the Japanese manufacturing industry.
+Lean principles originated in the Japanese manufacturing industry.
 The Lean in CALMS helps translate Lean to DevOps.
 At the most basic level, it’s the systematic method for eliminating waste without sacrificing productivity.

 In DevOps, you don’t want to move big chunks of changes to production.
 DevOps helps create a constant flow of small, easy-to-control changes.